 The Branding Guide was formatted in Adobe InDesign, currently the leading publishing software.
 Why use InDesign rather than Microsoft Word or Publisher?
 InDesign is much more sophisticated and can produce a much more professional looking document than Word or Publisher.
 It's designed by and for publishing professionals.
-That means it's harder to learn than Word, but that output is much better in many subtle ways.
+That means it's harder to learn than Word, but that output is much better in many subtle and not-so-subtle ways.